ESRTS/OptimalTaskPhasing/README.md

 ### Using Automotive Periods

-To run experiments with tasks periods in a chain drawn from the automotive period set (i.e. v, as reported by Kramer et al. in WATERS 2015), the following configuration is used:
+To run experiments with tasks periods in a chain drawn from the automotive period set (i.e., as reported by Kramer et al. in WATERS 2015), the following configuration is used:

 ```
 python main.py targetFolder --synthetic --automotivePeriods --minlength 2 --maxlength 50 --incrementlength 2 --experimentCount 1000 --seed 123 --cores 10